mozilla-bteam/bmo/README.rst

 This Vagrant environment is a very complete but scaled-down version of production BMO.
-It uses roughly the same RPMs (from CentOS 6, versus RHEL 6 in production) and the same perl dependencies (via https://github.com/mozilla-bteam/carton-bundles).
+It uses roughly the same RPMs (from CentOS 6, versus RHEL 6 in production) and the same Perl dependencies (via https://github.com/mozilla-bteam/carton-bundles).

 It includes a couple example products, some fake users, and some of BMO's